penseipublicidade/website/docs/controls/page.md

 ### `window_title_bar_buttons_hidden`

 🖥️ Desktop only.
-Set to `True` to hide window action buttons when a title bar is hidden. macOS only.
+Set to `True` to hide window action buttons when a title bar is hidden.

+Has effect on macOS only.

 ### `window_top`